The House of Yoga

 Yoga Nidra

-Yoga Nidra is a guided meditation for deep rest.
+Yoga Nidra is a guided relaxation technique, similar to meditation, aimed at providing deep rest.
 Yoga Nidra is a state of consciousness between waking and sleeping induced by a guided meditation.
 Through this practice, practitioners will achieve a state in which the body is completely relaxed, and they will become systematically and increasingly aware of their inner world by following a set of verbal instructions.
 We usually combine this practice with a Yin Yoga practice.